 Protein source: Cow-based collagen peptides| Flavor: Unflavored | Ingredients: No added sugar or artificial sweeteners

 While less effective for building muscle, collagen-based protein powders are an increasingly popular supplement due to their purported hair and skin benefits.
 Kirshenbaum likes them because she has issues digesting whey.
 Actress and model Molly Sims adds this Vital Proteins Collagen Peptides powder to all of her smoothies and juices and says that after six months of using it, she has seen an improvement in her hair and skin and even “feels younger.”
-In addition to collagen, this powder also includes hyaluronic acid and vitamin C.
+In addition to collagen, this powder includes hyaluronic acid and vitamin C.

 Best plant-based protein powders